benlye/flash-multi/doc/Module_Connections.md

 The three connection types are:
 * Native USB port
-* External USB-to-Serial Adapter
+* External USB-to-serial Adapter
-* Internal USB-to-Serial Adapter
+* Internal USB-to-serial Adapter

 The connections available to you will depend on the specific module you have.

-**Note:** 'FTDI' is commonly used as a synonym for USB-to-Serial, but is in fact one specific chip used in USB-to-Serial adapters.
-For the purpose of the Flash Multi documentation 'FTDI Adapter' means 'USB-to Serial Adapter' anywhere it may be used.
+**Note:** 'FTDI' is commonly used as a synonym for USB-to-serial, but is in fact one specific chip used in USB-to-serial adapters.
+For the purpose of the Flash Multi documentation 'FTDI Adapter' means 'USB-to-serial Adapter' anywhere it may be used.

 ## Native USB Port
 The 'native' USB port (also known as the Maple port) is a USB port which interfaces directly with the STM32 micro-controller in the Multiprotocol module.